hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 ---

-A `key_vault_kms` block supports the following:
+A `key_management_service` block supports the following:

-* `enabled` - Is Azure Key Vault key management service enabled?

-* `key_id` - Identifier of Azure Key Vault key.
+* `key_vault_key_id` - Identifier of Azure Key Vault key.
 See [key identifier format](https://learn.microsoft.com/en-us/azure/key-vault/general/about-keys-secrets-certificates#vault-name-and-object-name) for more details.

 * `key_vault_network_access` - Network access of the key vault.
 The possible values are `Public` and `Private`. `Public` means the key vault allows public access from all networks. `Private` means the key vault disables public access and enables private link.